Saint Leo Students & Grads Are a Natural Fit at PricewaterhouseCoopers

 Saint Leo University is proud to place current students and graduates into internship and employment positions across all fields.
 One recent example of this is the connection between Saint Leo and PricewaterhouseCoopers (PwC), a global professional services firm known for its highly-rated accounting services.

-It was a faculty member in the university’s School of Business who assisted in building the bridge of this informal partnership.
+It was a faculty member in the university's Tapia College of Business who assisted in building the bridge of this informal partnership.

 "When I first came here seven years ago, I noticed we didn't really offer any opportunities for students to network with potential employers," says Dr. Daniel Tschopp, a professor of accounting at Saint Leo.
 "I wanted us to offer more recruiting opportunities for students on campus."